cyberbotics/webots-doc/reference/connector.md

 - `autoLock`: specifies if auto-locking is enabled or disabled.
 Auto-locking allows a connector to automatically lock when a compatible peer becomes present.
-In order to successfully auto-lock, both the `autoLock` and the `isLocked` fields must be TRUE when the peer becomes present, this means that `wb_connector_lock` must have been invoked earlier.
+In order to successfully auto-lock, both the `autoLock` and the `isLocked` fields must be TRUE when the peer becomes present, this means that the `wb_connector_lock` function must have been invoked earlier.
 The general idea of `autoLock` is to allow passive locking.
 Many spring mounted latching mechanisms or magnetic systems passively lock their peer.